Skip to Content

 Like it?
 Pin it!

-This blog is supported by you, dear reader.
+You, dear reader, support this blog.
 If you purchase through a link, we earn a small commission.
 As an Amazon Affiliate, we earn from qualifying purchases.

 Background of the Dish

 You might ask yourself, where did churros originate?
 Well, this is a tricky question.
-It is believed that they were invented in Spain, as a replacement for fresh bread.
+It is believed that they were invented in Spain as a replacement for fresh bread.

 This is because they were easier to cook in the countryside or in the mountains, where the villagers used to live.